moehriegitt/hob3l/doc/scadformat.md

   * `dpi` :: float
   * `layer` :: string, ignored
   * `convexity` :: integer, ignored
-  * `center` :: bool, ignored
+  * `center` :: bool

 This loads external structures from the file whose path is specified by `file`.
 If `file` is a relative path name, then it is interpreted relative to the file where the `import` was located.

 In 3D mode, this loads a polyhedron, and files in text and binary STL format are supported.
 The vertices are assumed to be ordered in the opposite order of what the SCAD format uses, i.e., when viewed from the outside, each face's vertices run counter-clockwise.
 This corresponds to the right hand rule, where the thumb is the face normal and the other fingers indicate the vertex order.

+The `center` attribute is currently ignored for STL format import.

 The normal is used to check that the vertices are ordered the expected
 way: if the sign of the computed normal is opposite, the vertices are